Reasons For Cramps But No Period

 8. Ovarian Cancer

-Ovarian cancer has symptoms where the cramps might be mild at the beginning but tend to intensify and mimic constipation or gas.
-In some cases, there might be mild spotting as well and it can happen at any time of the month.
-There is a persistent pressure on your lower abdomen, which doesn’t subside.
-The other symptoms are swelling of the belly, constipation, feeling full with smaller meals, and frequent urination.
+In some cases, there might be mild spotting as well, and it can happen at any time of the month.
+There is persistent pressure on your lower abdomen, which doesn’t subside.
+Accompanying symptoms include swelling of the belly, constipation, feeling full with smaller meals, and frequent urination.

 9. Irritable Bowel Syndrome

 If you have irritable bowel syndrome (IBS), you may get cramps any time of the month.
 This intestinal disorder causes pain and bloating in the stomach along with constipation and/or diarrhea for at least 3 months.10

 You would get a sharp pain in the abdomen every time you have to defecate or whenever you are constipated.
 The cramps may reduce after the passage of stool but may worsen during menstruation.

 Inflammatory bowel disease (IBD) is a condition where a part of the gastrointestinal (GI) tract becomes inflamed.
 Two common types of IBD are Crohn’s disease and ulcerative colitis.
 While Crohn’s disease may affect any part of the GI tract, ulcerative colitis affects only the large intestines.11

 Cramps may arise in the lower left, lower right, or middle of the abdomen depending on the type of IBD.

 A PID infection’s most prominent symptom is lower abdominal cramps.